myseq/nexpose-sql/README.md

 ### duplicate_ip.sql
 To list all the assets with duplicate IP address.
 This is useful to fing out if assets are having same/duplicate IP address.

-### http_admin.sql
+### :octocat: http_admin.sql
-To list all the http/https services information (banner/issuer/subject/validation).
+> To list all the http/https services information (banner/issuer/subject/validation).
 This can be used for **threat intel** to discover all the firewall/vpn/load-balancer management interfaces that facing external (Internet) network.

 ### service_portfolio.sql
 To list the count and the assets by service/port.
 This can be used for creating the **service portfolio** for a group of assets.